lisiki-jp/okinawa_gametheory/README.md

 As Sun Tzu said, "Know the Enemy and Yourself, you will not know defeat".
 (Not a great choice?)

 ### Conclusion: Stop the aid.
-* The aid provides the structure that the creation of hateful nationalism thrives, promoting fake history.
+* The aid provides the structure that the creation of hateful nationalism thrives, promoting inaccurate history.
 * Give Okinawa a real history education.
-* The Okinawa govt is promoting fake history.
+* The Okinawa govt is promoting inaccurate history.
 * Ryukyu was practically the Dejima of Ming, created by Ming to get Japanese sulfur.
 * Ryukyu was a colonial empire.
 * Ryukyu was a terrible place to live for commoners.